Lorenzo Kamel

-Lorenzo Kamel (born 1 October 1980) is Professor of Global History and History of the Middle East and North Africa at the University of Turin, director of the Istituto Affari Internazionalis Research Studies, and scientific director of the "New-Med Research Network".
+Lorenzo Kamel (born 1 October 1980) is Professor of Global History and History of the Middle East and North Africa at the University of Turin, director of the Istituto Affari Internazionali's Research Studies, and scientific director of the "New-Med Research Network".

-Biography
+Career

 He held teaching and research positions in universities in the Middle East, the US, and Europe, including the Albert-Ludwigs-Universität Freiburg, where he served as a Marie Curie Experienced Researcher, and Harvard University, where, among other appointments, he was a postdoctoral fellow for two years with a project entitled "Artificial Nations?
 The Sykes-Picot and the Islamic State's narratives in a historical perspective".

 He holds a two-year M.A. in Israeli society and politics from the Hebrew University of Jerusalem, a Ph.D. in history from the University of Bologna, and lived for years in several countries in the Middle East, including, with visiting appointments, Egypt ('Ain Shams University), the Palestinian Territories (Birzeit University), Israel (Hebrew University), and Turkey (Bilkent University).
 He speaks Italian, English, Hebrew, Arabic and has a working knowledge of French, Ottoman Turkish, and Latin.